Arrested For DUI? Save Your License. Call 804-352-0227 To Reach A Richmond Defense Lawyer.

 - Increased insurance premiums

 - Difficulty obtaining employment or loans

 - Other long-term consequences

 Virginia has an implied consent law, which means that drivers automatically consent to chemical or breath tests requested by law enforcement as part of their driving privileges.
 If a law enforcement officer suspects DUI and the driver refuses to take a test, the driver can face an automatic suspension of their driver’s license.
-If an officer requests that you take a test, you should immediately assert your right to speak with an attorney and contact Del Rio Law, PLLC as soon as possible.
+If an officer requests that you take a test, you should immediately assert your right to speak with an attorney and contact Del Rio Law, PLLC.

-With your freedom and driving privileges on the line, it is crucial to retain a skilled DUI lawyer to deal with your charges.
-We know what it takes to secure superior results in DUI cases and may be able to help you avoid maximum penalties.
-We have the legal know-how to guide you through your case, answer your questions and concerns, and help you get your life back to normal.
+With your freedom and driving privileges on the line, it is crucial to retain a skilled Richmond DUI defense lawyer to deal with your charges.
+I know what it takes to secure superior results in DUI cases and may be able to help you avoid maximum penalties.
+I have the legal know-how to guide you through your case, answer your questions and concerns, and help you get your life back to normal.

 To protect your license and your rights, immediate action is needed.
-Call us at (804) 286-0770 or fill out a brief online contact form and we will get back to you shortly.
+Call me, a Richmond DUI defense lawyer, at 804-352-0227 or fill out a brief online contact form so that I can get back to you shortly.